01 of 05

 For this you will need one sheet of square paper, if you'd like the two colored effect, try to find some paper that either has white on one side, different patterns or colors on each side.

-The paper that we used is from Nick Robinson's 'Traditional Japanese Origami' which has over 70 sheets of very pretty origami paper, you can buy this on Amazon here.Continue to 2 of 5 below.
+The paper that we used is from Nick Robinson's, "Traditional Japanese Origami", which has over 70 sheets of very pretty origami paper and you can find it online.Continue to 2 of 5 below.

 02 of 05